-Overdrive is, along with fuzz and delay, the essential guitar effect.
+Along with fuzz and delay, overdrive is the essential guitar effect.
 While overdrive pedals tend to have a smaller range of gain than, say, distortion or fuzz pedals, their ability to interact with a tube amp and tap into tube saturation means that, in practice, an overdrive with a decent volume boost available will have as much gain as you'll ever need – depending, of course, on your choice of amp.

 As such, they're as versatile as they are varied, with an endless number of different options with different EQ, voicing and playing dynamics.